echoes-tech/puppet-postgres_xc/README.md

 I use "database" to indicate the node with coordinator, datanode and GTM proxy.

 For more information, you should read [official PG-XC tutorial](http://postgresxc.wikia.com/wiki/Real_Server_configuration).
-This module configures the same cluster with a GTM standby. [(GTM standby doc)](http://postgresxc.wikia.com/wiki/GTM_Standby_Configuration)
+This module configures the same cluster with a GTM standby. [(GTM standby doc)](http://postgresxc.wikia.com/wiki/GTM_Standby_Configuration).
+It also installs datanode slave for datanode high availability : [datanode HA configuration](http://postgresxc.wikia.com/wiki/Datanode_HA_configuration).

 ##Usage